The Good Night Show

-The Good Night Show is a defunct television programming block for preschoolers, which aired on the Sprout channel (previously known as PBS Kids Sprout).
+The Good Night Show is a defunct television programming block for preschoolers that aired on the Sprout channel (previously known as PBS Kids Sprout).
 It was designed to help preschoolers get ready for bedtime.
 The block featured recurring themes based on preschoolers' nightly routines, such as dreams, brushing teeth, and cleaning up before bed.

 One of Sprout's designers, Ward Jenkins, stated that "Sprout is PBS Kids' answer to Noggin."
 Prior to New Year's Eve 2007, Noggin did not offer preschool shows in the nighttime hours.
 So at the time, The Good Night Show allowed Sprout to capitalize on nighttime programming for preschoolers, setting itself apart from its competitor Noggin.
 The block aired daily from 6:00 pm to 3:00 am ET.
-It appeared on Sprout from September 26, 2005, until March 31, 2017.
+It appeared on Sprout from the channel's launch on September 26, 2005, until March 31, 2017.

 Unlike the channel's other blocks, The Good Night Show was repeated twice over the course of each night.
 Throughout the block, viewers (referred to as "Sproutlets") were encouraged to participate in host-led games, songs, crafts, and lessons in yoga and sign language.
 Activities generally revolved around a theme, and took place between animated episodes that related to this theme.
 These themes included issues of interest to preschool-aged children and their parents, such as imaginary friends, teddy bears, shadows, opposites, or babysitters.